Vacheron Constantin 4072

 The above table, and data contained therein, is subject to Alpha Hands LLC Terms and Conditions

 Those seen to date, shown in order of case number, below.
-Differences not listed, such as rings on the outer portion of the dial or within the registers, can be seen from the images):
+Differences not listed, such as rings on the outer portion of the dial or within the registers, can be seen from the images.

 – Tachymeter scale, Base Mile 400; 3 tone silver